Dhorajiya-Kenil/TSA-by-CNN_LSTM/README.md

 ## Project capabilities

 - Multi-station time-series preprocessing and chronological train/validation/test splitting
-- LSTM and CNN-LSTM forecasting pipelines
+- CNN-LSTM forecasting pipelines
-- N-BEATS variants for CO2, AQI, and temperature prediction
+- Variants for CO2, AQI, and temperature prediction
-- Transformer experiments for horizons from 15 minutes to 24 hours
+- Experiments for horizons from 15 minutes to 24 hours
 - Optional wavelet-scattering features using Kymatio
-- Optional temporal attention in the LSTM and CNN-LSTM models
+- Optional temporal attention in the CNN-LSTM models
 - Explainable AI using SHAP, permutation feature importance, and Integrated Gradients
 - Predictive uncertainty using Monte Carlo dropout and deep ensembles
 - Evaluation with MSE, MAE, RMSE, R-squared, and per-horizon metrics